A new way to validate Angular Forms

 Over the past year, our team has created a lot of different forms for a form-heavy application.
-One of the difficulties we experiences was validating fields that are dependent on other fields of the form.
+One of the difficulties we experienced was validating fields that are dependent on other fields of the form.
 For example, conditional validation or validation where multiple fields are needed to validate a control.

 Now, when we look back at those forms, we notice that most of the forms are build differently.
 We're not the only ones that struggle with this.
-I asked the question of how to implement a conditional validation in Angular Forms on Twitter, and they were multiple answers on how to tackle this problem.
+I asked the question of how to implement a conditional validation in Angular Forms on Twitter, and there were multiple answers on how to tackle this problem.
 All of them were different but there was a consensus, it isn't always straightforward, nor is it easy.

 To streamline our forms and to make the validation easier I started a proof of concept to validate forms differently.

 The goal is to come up with a solution for more complex forms, but it should be also used for simple forms.